 - Ensure glue is dry before proceeding.
 Alternatively, you can tack the stars in place with a needle and thread to secure a little stronger than glue, if you don’t mind making a sewing exception for the no-sew bow ties.

-See other DIY options in the note above on creating a flag design.
+See other DIY options in the notes above on creating a flag design.
 You could easily iron on, stamp, or paint stars instead.
 You could also embroider them.
 For the latter, you may find it easier to sew before fusing the back.
-I think embroidered stars would look sensational But then this wouldn’t be a no-sew craft.
+I think embroidered stars could look sensational on a special bow-tie or bandana, but then this wouldn’t be a quick no-sew craft either.

 - Pinch the tie together in the middle and secure with a piece of complimentary ribbon.

-- You can leave the ribbon ends as decorative elements on the bow or use them to as an easy tie-on method for attaching the bow to your dog’s collar.
+You can leave the ribbon ends as decorative elements on the bow or use them to as an easy tie-on method for attaching the bow to your dog’s collar.
 Alternatively, you can trim and tuck the ends, then secure the bow to the collar with elastic or another attachment.
-See our post on no-sew dog bows and bow-ties for other attachment ideas.
-Humphrey posed for this post briefly with ribbon loops instead of his (clashing) collar, but only briefly and under supervision.
-Even with supervision, it’s better to attach embellishments to a breakaway collar or other safety release wearable.
+See our post on no–sew dog bows and bow-ties for other attachment ideas.
+My favourite sneaky trick for attaching a bow tie (or other embellishment) temporarily to a dog’s collar is to use sturdy hidden hair ties.
+It’s super simple, but works great!
+Humphrey posed for this post with ribbons, but only briefly and under supervision.
+Even with supervision, it’s better to attach embellishments to a breakaway collar or other safety release wearable, especially if you’re getting ready to party.
+Woofs!

 Celebrate Safely, Furfriends!